Icinga/icingaweb2-module-director/doc/79-Jobs.md

 Icinga time periods can get pretty complex.
 You configure them with Director, but until now it didn't have the necessity to "understand" them.
 This of course changed with Time Period support in our Job Runner.
-Director will try to fully "understand" periods in future, but right now it is only capable to interpret a limited subset of timeperiod range definitions.
+Director will try to fully "understand" periods in future, but right now it is only capable of interpreting a limited subset of timeperiod range definitions.